 - Johnny’s Select Seed SSP - We’ve primarily used them for greens, edible flowers, herbs, and root veggies.
-They have a very extensive selection of all types of seed (conventional and organic), but can be a bit more expensive for the home gardener.
-They also have a great selection of products and supplies.
+They have a very extensive offering of all types of seed (conventional and organic), but can be a bit more expensive for the home gardener.
+Great resource if you’re buying in bulk.
+They also have a wonderful selection of products and supplies.

 Vegetables – Specific or Specialty Seed

-- Tomato Growers - We bought many of our eggplants and peppers from these guys in 2011 (and replanted in 2012).
-Amazing variety (probably the best we’ve seen anywhere); however many hybrids (which can be good if you have disease-prone soil) and they don’t seem to label organic or address if their seed is cultivated organically — so that probably means it’s not.
-We’ll probably buy from them occasionally but the bulk of our tomato, pepper, and eggplants will come from other sources.
+- Tomato Growers (Non-GMO commitment)- We bought many of our eggplants and peppers from these guys in 2011 (and replanted in 2012) and again in 2013.
+Amazing variety (probably the best we’ve seen anywhere); many hybrids (which can be good if you have disease-prone soil) and they don’t seem to label organic or address if their seed is cultivated organically, but they do state that none of their seed is chemically treated with pesticides or fungicides.

 - Solana Seeds - A seed company out of Quebec with an amazing variety of heirloom and rare veggies.
 Over 200 varieties of tomato; 95% of our tomatoes in 2011 & 2012 came from Solana.